Updates from the field

 For many of those affected by the attack, life has come to a standstill.
 Even so, they are dreaming of returning one day.
 In a powerful expression of courage and hopeful resolution, some families of hostage victims in Kfar Aza addressed an audience in the UK Parliament stating:

-The ‘people from Kibbitzes are dreaming about coming back to life.
+"The people from Kibbitzes are dreaming about coming back to life.
 Life is stronger than any darkness.
 People are dreaming about coming back to their houses.
-This is the time to rebuild Israel again and have peace in the area.
+This is the time to rebuild Israel again and have peace in the area."

 We are deeply grateful for the generosity received in supporting Shai Fund efforts to bring hope to people facing these desperate situations of loss.
-Although it will take time to rebuild, through standing together with the victims in Kibbitzes, life and hope can be restored in these havens of peace, cooperation and tranquility.
+Although it will take time to rebuild, through standing together with the victims from Kibbitzes, life and hope can be restored in these havens of peace, cooperation and tranquility.